CentreSecuriteIA/textbook/docs/includes/abbreviations.md

-*[Safety tax]: The added cost in time, money, computing power, capabilities, etc. needed to ensure that a system is aligned.
+*[alignment tax]: The added cost in time money computing power capabilities etc. needed to ensure that a system is aligned.
 *[safety tax]: The added cost in time, money, computing power, capabilities, etc. needed to ensure that a system is aligned.
-*[alignment tax]: The added cost in time, money, computing power, capabilities, etc. needed to ensure that a system is aligned.
-*[Alignment tax]: The added cost in time, money, computing power, capabilities, etc. needed to ensure that a system is aligned.

 *[Corrigible]: An AI system is corrigible if it doesn't interfere with our attempts to deactivate or modify it.
 *[corrigible]: An AI system is corrigible if it doesn't interfere with our attempts to deactivate or modify it.